AI Assistant (Legacy) in Adobe Experience Platform

 Understanding AI Assistant understanding-ai-assistant

-AI Assistant responds to your submitted questions by querying a database and then translating data from the database into a human-readable answer.
+AI Assistant (Legacy) responds to your submitted questions by querying a database and then translating data from the database into a human-readable answer.

 This internal representation of underlying data is also known as the Knowledge Graph - a comprehensive web of concepts, data, and metadata for a given answer.